 How to Declutter Your Gmail Inbox

-Keeping your Gmail inbox organized and clutter-free can be an ongoing battle, but there are some tools and tips that can help you tame the beast.
+Keeping your Gmail inbox organized and maintaining a clutter-free inbox can be an ongoing battle, but there are some tools and tips that can help you tame the beast.

 When it comes to Gmail, there is no one clear system for how to stay organized.
 There are many different ways to set up your inbox, and what works for one person might not make sense for another.
 Read on, and you’ll be sure to find a trick or two that works for you.